-Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-We found coliforms indicating the need to look for potential problems in water treatment or distribution.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.
+Coliforms were found in more samples than allowed and this was a warning of potential problems.
 When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments.